Peter Schmeichel: Early life

-Schmeichel was born in the Søborggård parish of Gladsaxe, Denmark, to Antoni "Tolek" Schmeichel, a Polish jazz musician, and Inger, a Danish nurse.
+Schmeichel was born in the Søborggård parish of Gladsaxe, Denmark, to Antoni Alexander "Tolek" Schmeichel (1933–2019), a Polish jazz musician, and Inger, a Danish nurse.
 He held Polish citizenship until November 1971 when he, his father, and his three sisters became Danish citizens.

 Schmeichel inherited his middle name – Bolesław – from his great-grandfather.
 He spent his early years in the town of Buddinge, Copenhagen, and began his football career playing for a team in the adjacent suburb of Høje-Gladsaxe.
 His first match came on 7 August 1972 at the age of 8.
 After a two-and-a-half-year unbeaten run, Schmeichel was approached by BK Hero, a team from a few divisions above Høje-Gladsaxe and with one of the largest youth football schemes in Denmark.
 BK Hero merged with Gladsaxe BK in 1979 to form Gladsaxe-Hero BK, and Schmeichel was presented with the opportunity to play for the Zealand FA's junior representative team.

 Before becoming a professional footballer, Schmeichel had to work a number of jobs to make ends meet.
 His first job came in the dyeing department of a textile factory, but safety concerns led to his resignation.
 He then spent 12 months as a cleaner at an old people's home, before taking up an office job with the World Wildlife Fund.
 He originally worked in the organisation's shops, but three weeks after he joined, the store manager left and Schmeichel was promoted to the position of sales manager.
 Soon after, Schmeichel was called upon to do his four months of compulsory military service.
 However, this coincided with Hvidovre's summer training camp in Portugal, which he was permitted to go on with the proviso that he completed his military service the following month.
 Nevertheless, the delicate organisational situation that arose between the WWF, the Danish defence department and Hvidovre prompted Schmeichel to give up working for the WWF.
 A job with his father-in-law's flooring firm came next, until he realised that his knees could not support his 15 stone frame for eight hours a day, and he was offered a job with the advertising firm owned by Hvidovre's chairman, Niels Erik Madsen.
 This was to be his last job outside football, as he was offered a contract with Brøndby the following spring.